Frequently Asked Questions

 Answer: As a rule, you don’t need an A1 certificate if you work only in Finland without being posted to Finland from another country.

 However, as of 3 August 2018, we can issue an A1 certificate also to a person who works only in Finland.
 You can apply for and get the A1 certificate if you need to attest to the authorities in the country where you used to work that you are now covered by Finnish social security laws.

-To apply for the certificate, fill out the regular A1 certificate application form and state the reason for applying for the certificate in section 7 “Additional information” of the form.
+Apply for the certificate via our eServices and state the reason for applying for the certificate in “Additional information” of the form.
 The certificate will be issued for a fixed period of time.